Communication Disorders and Special Education (CDSE)

 The undergraduate program in Speech-Language Pathology and Audiology prepares students to apply for acceptance into graduate degree programs.
 The undergraduate curriculum includes course work in phonetics, anatomy, acoustics, articulation, and language disorders, as well as audiology and hearing disorders.

-The graduate program is accredited by the American Speech-Language and Hearing Association (ASHA) and leads to a Master of Science in Education in Speech-Language Pathology.
-It prepares students for careers as speech-language pathologists in hospitals, clinics, medical centers, private practice, rehabilitation centers, and numerous other settings as well as in the public schools.
-Graduates satisfy all the academic and clinical mandates for certification in Speech-Language Pathology from ASHA.
-The master's program consists of a minimum of 39 hours of coursework in such varied areas as stuttering, cleft palate, aphasia, social dialects and voice disorders, among others.
-Successful completion of a writing proficiency examination, thesis and written comprehensive examination is required.
+The graduate program is accredited by the Council on Academic Accreditation - Speech-Language Pathology and leads to a Master of Science in Education in Speech-Language Pathology.
+It prepares students for careers working in public schools, hospitals, rehabilitation centers, and numerous other medical and clinical settings.
+Graduates satisfy all the academic and clinical requirements for certification in speech-language pathology from the American Speech-Language-Hearing Association.
+The master's program consists of a minimum of 39 credit hours of coursework and clinical practicum in varied areas such as stuttering, cleft palate, aphasia, voice disorders, motor speech disorders, audiology, and swallowing disorders.
+Successful completion of a writing proficiency examination, graduate research project, and written comprehensive examination is required.

 Graduate Program Director